mtlynch/mtlynch.io/_posts/2019-02-01-1-year-solo-developer.md

 >**Employee**: Right, but this is for your phone
 >**Richard**: So, this is kind of like Notepad?
 >Exactly!
 See you get it!
+>
+>-*Silicon Valley*

+I also worry about whether I'm taking enough risk.
+One of my realizations about Zestful was that I was spinning my wheels on busywork to avoid the scary part where I cold pitch to businesses.
+Is It Keto notably is a business-to-consumer website, which means I don't have to pitch to anyone.
+I don't have to convince anyone that using it will make the money.

+I made my first dollar of revenue within a week of picking the project up again, so I think there's potential in it, but it's also .
+It does tick all my boxes of a project.
+I am growing its traffic measurably month over month, I'm growing its revenue month over month,

 # What I miss about employment